dealii/dealii/.github/pull_request_template.md

-As a contributor to this project, you agree that all of your contributions to deal.II
+As a contributor to this project, you agree that all of your contributions to deal.II will
- - be governed by the Developer Certificate of Origin version 1.1</b>](https://developercertificate.org/), and
+ - be governed by the [<b>Developer Certificate of Origin version 1.1</b>](https://developercertificate.org/), and
  - be made available to the project under the terms of the [<b>Apache License 2.0</b>](https://spdx.org/licenses/Apache-2.0.html) with [<b>LLVM Exception</b>](https://spdx.org/licenses/LLVM-exception.html), and
  - separately under the terms of the [<b>GNU Lesser General Public License v2.1 or later</b>](https://spdx.org/licenses/LGPL-2.1-or-later.html).
 See the [deal.II license file](https://github.com/dealii/dealii/blob/master/LICENSE.md) for details.